-He admitted he was very quick to jump upon opportunities to solve his client’s financial problems without first really getting to know and understand them on a deeper level.
+He realised he was very quick to jump upon opportunities to solve his client’s financial problems without first really getting to know and understand them on a deeper level.
 Consequently, his relationships were very transactional.

 The key to connection

-What helped Dan was not yet another prescriptive ‘How-to’ solution.
+What helped Dan was not yet another prescriptive ‘how-to’ solution.

 What is far more helpful is discovering how we (innocently) get in our own way and, importantly, how we get out of our own way.